karim029/E-commerce-project/Backend/features/users/documentation/readme.md

 ## Future Enhancements

-- **Password Reset**: Implement a feature to allow users to reset their password via email.
 - **Roles and Permissions**: Add roles such as admin and standard user with different access permissions.
 - **Improved Pagination**: Enhance pagination to support sorting and filtering options.